Intersections: Postgraduate Journal for Arts, Humanities & Social Sciences

 All submissions will undergo a blind peer review process.

-Papers should be formatted as a word document using the template supplied, but do not include any information which would allow you to be identified as the author.
+Papers should be formatted as a word document, but do not include any information which would allow you to be identified as the author.

 A second document containing your name, contact details, the title of your paper, a 200 word abstract, department, and your total word count should be attached separately.
 Images should be jpeg format at 300dpi, and no larger than 120x140mm.